alexandreaco/kamaji_quartz/model/README-Model.txt

 		A String containing the user's personal information.
 An empty String will be returned if no user is found.

+function getAwards()

+	This function retrieves the awards field for the email specified.
+If no user exists with the given email, it returns an empty string.

+	Input

+		String email - The Email of the User.

+	Output

+		A String containing the user's personal information.
+An empty String will be returned if no user is found.

 function setImage()

+	This function saves a specified image path to the database and associates it with the given email.

 	Input